 Each student, on entering the classroom, is given an animal token and a questionnaire.
 After filling out the questionnaire and depositing it in a box, students go to one of four groups according to their token.
 Each group spends 12 minutes at each of four stations around the room.
-At each station, there is an activity: a video followed by discussion, a game, a set of handouts followed by a quiz, and construction of a diagram.
-Each team member runs a station; the fourth station runs on its own.
+At each station, one of the team members runs an activity: a video followed by discussion, a game, a set of handouts followed by a quiz, and construction of a diagram.
 At the end, students fill out the same questionnaire in order to see how much they learned.